 Is obesity the only type of research NuSI will be funding?

-No. NuSI’s mission is to not only reduce the social and economic toll of obesity, but also its related diseases, linked through the broader condition known as metabolic syndrome.
-These diseases, in addition to obesity, include type 2 diabetes, heart disease, cerebrovascular disease, Alzheimer’s disease, and cancer.
+No. NuSI’s mission is to not only reduce the individual, social, and economic toll of obesity, but also its related diseases, linked through the broader condition known as metabolic syndrome.
+These diseases include type 2 diabetes, heart disease, stroke, Alzheimer’s disease, and cancer.
 NuSI’s funding will focus on studies that determine, with the highest scientific rigor, how dietary factors impact these diseases.

 How long will it take for NuSI to achieve its goal?

-In short, as long as it takes to get the right answer.
 We foresee multiple years of studies ahead of us, but we may have some hard answers that change how we think about the nature of a healthy diet within a few years.
+The science we fund must be based on strict criteria with very clear timelines and accountability factored into the research plan.

 Is NuSI hiring?

-NuSI maintains a current job board.
-Please visit Join Our Team to view a complete list of current positions with our team.
+NuSI maintains a job board.
+Please visit Join our team to view a complete list of open positions with our team.

 Will NuSI fund my study?

 NuSI accepts national and international funding proposals.
-To learn more about eligibility requirements and selection criteria please visit the Extramural Funding Process portion of our website.
+To learn more about eligibility requirements and selection criteria please visit the Grant award program on our website.